 Price and Cost

 Now you have as much information on passport and visa photos you will ever need to know.
 What’s missing?
 Cost of course.
 Nothing in this world is free, we all know this.
 But some things cost more than others depending on where you go looking.
 Traditionally speaking, having photos done for a passport of visa was completed at a post office or local drug store.
 At a point during your busy day, you made time to drive around town, wait in line and have it done.
 During today’s hectic lifestyles and constantly busy days, there is less time to allocate for driving around town.
 After all, time is money.
 Plus, these methods cost around 57 PLN for a set of two.
-Instead, at iVisa Photos, you can get everything done from home or office and it’ll cost 24.29 PLN.
+Instead, at iVisa Photos, you can get your passport photo done from home or office and it’ll cost 24.29 PLN.
 If taking the family is part of the plan, multiply those numbers and think of how much more you can take with you on travel.

 How to get Poland Passport Photos or Poland Visa Photos Online